PUNJAB SOUTH (Multan, Bahawalpur, Khanewal) Dec 18,19, 2021

 We stopped for chai and Sadik had lunch.
 We soon had a crowd of 11 people watching us.

-After this, the road was basically flat all the way to Quetta through a desert terrain of rocky ground.
+After this, the road was flat to Quetta through a desert terrain of rocky ground.
 Low rugged mountains are on either side.
 There is no irrigation and no fields, only grazing.

-Some other observations of Sadik is that he never brushes his teeth or showers, although he washes his face frequently.
+Some other observations of Sadik are that he never brushes his teeth or showers, although he washes his face frequently.
 He doesn’t smell so I don’t care.
-He basically is a very pleasant, easy to get along with guy.
+He basically is a very pleasant, easy-to-get-along-with guy.
 He has great driving stamina and appears to never get sleepy.

 QUETTA (pop 1.001 million 2017)